Apollo350/WEB.Phoenix.TestGuide/General/dependencyInjection.md

 }
 ```

 `callMom()` is a function that calls my mom.
-I don't want to invoke it every time I run the test, because it takes a long time to execute, and is expensive (long distance call).
+I don't want to invoke it every time I run the test, because it takes a long time to execute (I want my tests to run quickly), and is expensive (long distance call).
 We want to change our code to inject it as a dependency and write a test against `tellMomILoveHer()`.

 ```javascript
 // tellMomILoveHer.js